xinkjs/xink/README.md

 ## `.serve()` options

 For Bun and Deno users, you can declare serve options in xink's plugin configuration.
 Any other runtimes will ignore these options.
+Be aware that these options are only relevant for `build` and `preview`, not `dev`.

 > Bun supports adding these within your entrypoint's default export, if you'd like to declare them there.